msillano/tuyaDAEMON/tuyaDAEMON/README.md

  ### installation
    0. Precondition: It is not required to have any Tuya device to install or test tuyaDAEMON ver.2.0: the installation allows to test **_system** capability and the user can add later the devices.
    0. Precondition: node-red installed and working.
-   0. Precondition: a _mySQL_ server is required for a serous use: import the  `DB-full.2.0.sql`  to create the required table.
+   0. Precondition: a _mySQL_ server is required for a serious use: import the  `DB-full.2.0.sql`  to create the required tables.

    1. Install in node-red the nodes (I use 'manage pallette'):
         - [node-red-contrib-tuya-smart-device](https://flows.nodered.org/node/node-red-contrib-tuya-smart-device)